Developing Affordable Seed Corn for On-Farm Production and Sales

 Summary:

 Corn prices are low, input costs are high.
 We know rotation, cover crops, and reduced tillage can improve this and our environment, but reduced seed costs and seed sales could also improve economic viability in a socially responsible manner.
 Open pollinated (OP) corn is cheap and great for silage, but rarely for grain due to low yields.
 We have a good OP (Dairyland) corn variety that deserves improvement for yield.
 The fastest way to improve corn is hybridization, so we used modern and exotic lines identified from reported genomic and new field-testing to potentially boost the performance of Dairyland.
 We made and tested topcross hybrids in 2019-2021 from North Dakota to Vermont, and have also formed a new synthetic OP population (by intermating the best of these crosses) in 2022 with the hope to increase yields and seed sale opportunities.
-We measured grain nutritional quality and other factors to evaluate the economics of on-farm seed production (reviewer suggestion), and have found a student at UW-Madison to help with those evaluations in 2023.
+We measured grain nutritional quality and other factors to evaluate the economics of on-farm seed production (reviewer suggestion), and have found students from UW-Madison to help with those evaluations in 2023 and 2024.
 We posted a video online to promote the project, and held a field day in Minnesota in fall of 2022.
 Information and seeds will be released to the public in 2023 and beyond.
+We intend to do more public outreach in 2024.

 Project Objectives: